Full normalization for transfinite stacks: Introduction

-The key observation beyond the methods of embedding normalization, which leads from there to full normalization, is due to Steel, and was described by him in preprints of \cite{str_comparison} in 2015.
-In embedding normalization, given an embedding $\pi:M\to N$ between premice $M,N$, and $E$ in the extender sequence $\es_+^M$ of $M$, if one wants to copy $E$ using $\pi$, then one copies to $\pi(E)$ (or to $F^N$, if $E=F^M$).
-But for full normalization, this need not be the appropriate copy.
+The key observation beyond the methods of normal realization, which leads from there to (full) normalization, is due to Steel, and was described by him in preprints of \cite{str_comparison} in 2015.
+In normal realization, given an embedding $\pi:M\to N$ between premice $M,N$, and $E$ in the extender sequence $\es_+^M$ of $M$, if one wants to copy $E$ using $\pi$, then one copies to $\pi(E)$ (or to $F^N$, if $E=F^M$).
+But for normalization, this need not be the appropriate copy.
 Let $P\ins M$ be such that $E=F^P$.
 Assuming $\pi$ satisfies some further properties with respect to $P$ which will be detailed later, then the appropriate copy is the active extender $E'$ of $P'=\Ult_0(P,F)$, where $F$ is a certain extender derived from $\pi$.
 (In fact, we will be considering the case that $\pi$ arises as an ``abstract iteration map'' resulting from a sequence $\left<F_\alpha\right>_{\alpha<\lambda}$ of extenders, and $F$ will be the concatenation of some initial segment of this sequence.)